rockcat96/menu-maker/readme.md

- # Menu Creation Tool
+ # Menu Maker

-An online application used for restaurants and home chefs to create their digital menu.
+An online application used for restaurants and home chefs to create their digital menus.
 The user should be able to create a menu item, see a list of all the menu items, update a menu item and delete a menu item.
 If time permits, user authentication will be added to allow users to create an account to save their menu to that account.

  ### Link to Planning Trello Board
 [TRELLO BOARD](https://trello.com/invite/b/f2YL1D3Q/ATTIefd593b57c3d6be34b4d875089d6009f586D99CF/menu-creation-tool)